A lightweight BFT consensus protocol for blockchains: Weighted consensus protocol

 A subtlety of the transformation~\ref{lisk-bft-transformation-b} above is that we consider only the prevotes implied by all blocks up to~$B_{l-1}$ and not the prevotes implied by~\ref{lisk-bft-transformation-a}.
 This is analogous to the transformation for approve messages in Definition~\ref{def-trans-approve}.

 We establish some basic properties of the \lbft protocol in the following lemma.

-\begin{lemma} Let $B_1$ and $B_2$ be two distinct blocks proposed by an honest delegate~$P$ according to the \lbft protocol.
-Then the following properties hold: \begin{enumerate}[label=(\alph*)] \item The \longestchain rule implies that a branch with tip~$B$ is chosen over a branch with tip~$A$, if the following conditions are satisfied: \item If $B_1$ is proposed before~$B_2$, then the following inequalities hold: \item If $B_1$ is proposed before~$B_2$ and $h_{\text{prevoted}}(B_1)=h_{\text{prevoted}}(B_2)$ holds, then we must have~$h(B_1)<h(B_2)$. \item Block~$B_1$ is proposed before~$B_2$ if and only if where $<_{\text{lex}}$ is the lexicographical ordering. \item If any two blocks by delegate~$P$ satisfy the inequalities in \ref{lem-lisk-bft-property-b}, then the implied prevotes and precommits according to the \lbft protocol satisfy the conditions of the general consensus framework in Definition~\ref{def-consensus-framework}. \end{enumerate} \end{lemma}
+\begin{lemma} Let $B_1$ and $B_2$ be two distinct blocks proposed by a validator~$\validator$ obeying the \lbft protocol.
+Then the following properties hold: \begin{enumerate}[label=(\alph*)] \item The \longestchain rule implies that a branch with tip~$B$ is chosen over a branch with tip~$A$, if the following conditions are satisfied: \item If $B_1$ is proposed before~$B_2$, then the following inequalities hold: \item If $B_1$ is proposed before~$B_2$ and $h_{\text{prevoted}}(B_1)=h_{\text{prevoted}}(B_2)$ holds, then we must have~$h(B_1)<h(B_2)$. \item Block~$B_1$ is proposed before~$B_2$ if and only if where $<_{\text{lex}}$ is the lexicographical ordering. \item If any two blocks by validator~$\validator$ satisfy the inequalities in \ref{lem-lisk-bft-property-b}, then the implied prevotes and precommits according to the \lbft protocol satisfy the conditions of the general consensus framework in Definition~\ref{def-consensus-framework}. \end{enumerate} \end{lemma}

-\begin{proof} \begin{enumerate}[label=(\alph*)] \item According to the \longestchain rule, the first deciding factor is the largest height of a block with at least~$68$~prevotes contained in some branch of the block tree.
-For a chain with tip~$A$, the largest height of a block with at least~$68$~prevotes is given by~$h_{\text{prevoted}}(A)$ because the prevotes implied by the block header of~$A$ are not taken into account.
-If there are multiple chains that contain a block with at least $68$~prevotes of the same height, then the longer chain containing these prevotes has priority according to the \longestchain rule.
+\begin{proof} \begin{enumerate}[label=(\alph*)] \item According to the \longestchain rule, the first deciding factor is the largest height of a block with $>2/3$~prevotes contained in some branch of the block tree.
+For a chain with tip~$A$, the largest height of a block with $>2/3$~prevotes is given by~$h_{\text{prevoted}}(A)$ because the prevotes implied by block~$A$ are not taken into account.
+If there are multiple chains that contain a block with $>2/3$~prevotes of the same height, then the longer chain containing these prevotes has priority according to the \longestchain rule.
 This immediately yields the condition in the claim.